-Here is the latest in a series of examinations into urban legends about football and whether they are true or false.
-Click here to view an archive of the football urban legends featured so far.
+Here is the latest in a series of examinations into urban legends about baseball and whether they are true or false.
+Click here to view an archive of the baseball urban legends featured so far.

 Read the rest of this entry »